jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 ----

-* I can see what is in any folder_ when I know its path or relation to where I am
+* I can see what is in any folder_ when I know its path or relation to where I am.
+If I know where I am, it is easier to get to where I want to go.

   .. code-block:: python
     :emphasize-lines: 1